 The following was published in the Bradford City match day programme on 19 August, 2017:

 Tomorrow marks the centenary of the death of Jimmy Hamilton Speirs, team captain and scorer of the winning goal when City defeated Newcastle United in the FA Cup Final replay at Old Trafford on 26 April, 1911.
-After the game he was cheered by 100,000 exultant Bradfordians in the city centre and yet six years later he faced death in a muddy shell-hole at the age of only 31.
+After the game he was cheered by 100,000 exultant Bradfordians in the city centre and yet six years later he faced death in a muddy shell-hole at the age of only 31, killed at Passchendale on 10th August, 1917.

 Jimmy Speirs had formerly played for Rangers and Clyde before joining Bradford City in 1909.
 Whilst at Rangers he had been capped once for Scotland.
 In total he made 96 first team League and Cup appearances for City, scoring 33 goals before being sold to Leeds City on 27 December, 1912.
 At the time of his transfer he was the leading scorer at Valley Parade but faced with a collapse in form during the preceding two months, Peter O’Rourke needed funds to finance team strengthening.
 It proved impossible to refuse the £1,400 fee offered by Leeds City for the inside left which was a record transaction for both clubs.
 However it is questionable whether Bradford City ever recovered prior to the suspension of League football in 1915 from the loss of their talisman.